weybansky/kora_oau_2018/README.md

 * Attendees will about 36 hours coding, validating their ideas, networking and then demoing their hacks to a panel of judges.
 See the timetable schedule below for details.
 * All 'developer code' submitted as part of the teams' entry must be written/implemented on-site at the event, over the course of the hackathon and will be further reviewed to judge the winner.

-#### Getting started
-After completing the initial team/participant registration with the organizers, each team lead (or individual) should proceed with the following setup steps:
-1. Create your own `Fork` of the Submission Repo (https://github.com/korahackathon/kora_oau_2018/) to your team lead's github account.
-To do this, the team lead should simply click the 'fork' button in the top right (On the Submission Repo).
-1. You should update the `team_info.md` file on your own fork repo with information of you team and the solution you are building as outlined for you there.
-1. On your own fork, create a team branch in the format `team_<your team name>` (note it is underscore-seprated).
-For example, if you name your team "Bad Like That", then the team branch you will create would be `team_bad_like_that`.
-1. Add your team members to your forked repo and proceed to build your solution by on that your fork.
-Note that eventually, all code should be merged back into team branch you created as that's the only branch that will be submitted and reviewed.
-1. Note that during the course of the hackathon, the judges might be checking in your repos and also on-site to get friendly feelers about what your doing and how it's going.
-It's no biggie, we just wanna say hi ;)

-Still not sure how to do this?
-Please reach out to any of the organizers on the Slack channel.

-#### Submission
-To submit your solution for review:
-1. Go to the Submission Repo (https://github.com/korahackathon/kora_oau_2018/) and confirm that a branch named exactly as the team branch your created on your own fork exists there (It should have been created automatically for you by the judges).
-If it hasn't, send a message on the Slack channel to them and it will be done for you.
-2. On your own team's forked repo, click on the `New Pull Request` button.
-On the *Comparing changes* page that shows after, confirm that:
-  -  `base fork:` is set to `korahackathon/kora_oau_2018`.
-  -  `base:` branch is set to your team branch on the submission repo.
-  -  `head fork:` is set to your team's forked repo where you build your solution.
-  -  `compare:` is set to you team branch on your forked repo.
-For example, if your team is "Team Elvis" and your team branch is named `team_elvis` then it would be something like:

-Still not sure how to do this?
-Please reach out to any of the organizers on the Slack channel or follow the Github guide https://help.github.com/articles/creating-a-pull-request-from-a-fork/

 #### Winner Selection and Judging Criteria
 The winners of the contest will be selected by a panel of judges ("Judges") assembeled by the hackathon organizers.